Me Before You

 Me Before You is the kind of book that changes how you think about love and autonomy.
 Lou Clark is directionless until she becomes a caregiver for Will Traynor, a quadriplegic former adventurer who's decided to end his life.
 What unfolds is a romance that asks whether love is enough to make someone want to stay.

 Moyes doesn't give easy answers.
 Will's choice isn't presented as wrong or right, just as his.
-Lou's love transforms her, but it can't transform his reality.
+Lou's love changes her, but it can't change his reality.
 The book respects both their journeys without forcing them to align.

-What makes readers ugly-cry isn't just the ending.
+Readers ugly-cry not just because of the ending.
 It's watching two people change each other profoundly while knowing that change might not be enough.
 It's about loving someone and respecting their choices even when those choices break your heart.

 A life-changing love story about choosing who you want to be